-reasonable.
-73% of respondents agreed that the proposed development achieved the ambition of delivering high-quality open space and pedestrianised priority on the river frontage.
-As accepted by the TRT, the Council made changes to the Scheme in order to respond to the outcome of the public consultation.
-This included changes to servicing arrangements for Eel Pie Island, moving the flood defence wall further back from the river and improving the aspects of the Scheme that enhance riverside activity.

-- 41. The TRT provided a revised schedule providing detailed requirements for the open space on 29 March 2021.
-The Design Team made amendments to the Scheme to ensure that as many of the requirements as possible were met prior to the submission of the application for planning permission in August 2021.
-The Council was able to meet the vast majority of requests made by the TRT.
-The only items requested that the Council could not commit to were the provision of 5G facilities and splash pads.
-The Council did not consider that splash pads were appropriate for the open space in light of the infrastructure and maintenance requirements that they would entail.
-The Council did not consider that they would entail. - 42.
-It is reasonable to conclude that the Scheme has been thoroughly consulted upon over a considerable period of time, offering residents and stakeholders meaningful opportunities to influence the design.
-168
+- 40. A second period of public consultation took place in January to February 2021, which focussed on the Hopkins design as refined to take account of the EA's specific requirements.
+Whilst Mr Cremin has criticised the questions used for the purposes of the consultation, it is apparent from the questionnaire used that support for the Scheme was not limited to the removal of parking, but included support for the proposed open space and greenery, views of the river and the opening up of the town centre to the river.
+The questions were reasonable.158 73% of respondents agreed that the proposed development achieved the ambition of delivering high-quality open space and pedestrianised priority on the river frontage.159 As accepted by the TRT, the Council made changes to the Scheme in order to respond to the outcome of the public consultation, 160 which included changes to servicing arrangements for Eel Pie Island,161 moving the flood defence wall further back from the river.162 and improving the aspects of the Scheme that enhance riverside activity.163 - 41.
+The TRT provided a revised schedule providing detailed requirements for the open space on 29 March 2021.164 The Design Team made amendments to the Scheme to ensure that as many of the requirements as possible were met prior to the submission of the application for planning permission in August 2021.165 The Council was able to meet the vast majority of requests made by the TRT.
+The only items requested that the Council could not commit to were the provision of 5G facilities and splash pads.166 With regards to the former, there was insufficient clarity as to what was required.
+The Council did not consider that splash pads were appropriate for the open space in light of the infrastructure and maintenance requirements that they would entail.167 - 42.
+It is reasonable to conclude that the Scheme has been thoroughly consulted upon over a considerable period of time, offering residents and stakeholders meaningful opportunities to influence the design.168